ulangmeier/php-baapi/README.md

 ### 📌 Apache

-If you use Apache, the `.htaccess` file is already working in /api/v1/.
-No additional steps are necessairy to install and setup BAAPI.
+If you use Apache, the `.htaccess` file is already doing it's job in /api/v1/.
+No additional steps are necessairy to make your api work.

 This is how the content of the file looks like: